 Edward Hsiao and colleagues at University of California San Francisco have published several animal model studies.

 - Hsiao et al. (2008) describes use of “Rs1,” an engineered G protein-coupled receptor with constitutive Gs signaling, to evaluate the temporal and skeletal effects of Gs signaling in murine osteoblasts.

 - Hsiao et al. (2010) describes use of a tetracycline-inducible system in the ColI(2.3)+/Rs1+ mouse model to control the timing of Rs1 expression, which authors describe as a powerful tool for investigating the effects of continuous Fs-G protein-coupled receptor signaling on bone growth and remodeling.

-Yingzi Yang of Harvard Medical School has created a hedgehog with loss of GNAS.
+Yingzi Yang of Harvard Medical School has created a mouse model with loss of GNAS.
 Overactive GNAS signaling is the root cause of FD/MAS.

-- Regard et al. (2013) describes the hedgehog model with loss of GNAS, including relevance to fibrous dysplasia.
+- Regard et al. (2013) describes the mouse model with loss of GNAS, including relevance to fibrous dysplasia.